Independent State of Croatia: Economy

+At the beginning of 1942 the government introduced compulsory work service for all citizens between the age of 18 and 25.
 Economic branches of which NDH had most revenue (collected through direct and indirect taxes) included industry, trade and crafts.
 Around 20% of state's industrial enterprises accounted for wood industry.
 However, as the war progressed, industrial production in the territory of NDH was constantly decreasing, while inflation continued growing.

 In 1942, 80% of NDH exports went to Germany (including Austria, Protectorate of Bohemia and Moravia and the Polish General Government) and 12% to Italy.
 Germany covered 70% of imports, while Italy covered 25%.
 Other trade partners included Hungary, Romania, Finland, Serbia and Switzerland.
 Exports from NDH mainly consisted of lumber and wood products, agricultural products (including tobacco), livestock, ore, and strategically important bauxite.
 NDH mostly imported machinery, tools and other metal products, textiles and fuel.